fdclassics/CyberSpikeCTF2020/grasshopper/README.md

 **snmpwalk**

-Now we’ve got the communitystring we can test it with nmap.
+Now we’ve got the communitystring we can test it with `snmpwalk`.
 If its correct ([sun] in this case) then it shows the output containing the password for the first server:
 `snmpwalk -v 2c -c <communitystring> <server address>`
 used: